Hours + Directions

-There are other lots in the area, but the Frist Center does not control them nor are we able to validate tickets from them.
+Parking is at a premium in our area, but there are other lots close by.
+Unfortunately, the Frist Center does not control them, nor are we able to validate tickets from them.
 There is a parking lot on 10th Avenue directly across the street from Cummins Station.
-There is also a parking available in the Gateway Parking Lot behind Union Station, accessible from an entrance just past the Flying Saucer restaurant on 10th Avenue.
+There is also parking available in the Gateway Parking Lot behind Union Station, accessible from an entrance just past the Flying Saucer restaurant on 10th Avenue.

 To explore Nashville's vibrant visual arts scene, CLICK HERE to visit Metro Nashville Arts Commission's Explore Nashville Art website to learn about museums, public art sites, self-guided tours and art crawls.

 For additional information about the city of Nashville, area hotels, attractions and cultural events, please visit the Nashville Convention and Visitors Bureau website